SillyBubble/SillyBubble.github.io/content/event/2026ECCM/index.md

 location: Oslo, Norway

-summary: 'Special Session - 𝐀𝐝𝐯𝐚𝐧𝐜𝐞𝐝 𝐂𝐨𝐦𝐩𝐨𝐬𝐢𝐭𝐞 𝐌𝐚𝐭𝐞𝐫𝐢𝐚𝐥𝐬 𝐚𝐧𝐝 𝐒𝐭𝐫𝐮𝐜𝐭𝐮𝐫𝐞𝐬: M𝐮𝐥𝐭𝐢𝐟𝐮𝐧𝐜𝐭𝐢𝐨𝐧𝐚𝐥 𝐃𝐞𝐬𝐢𝐠𝐧, 𝐃𝐚𝐦𝐚𝐠𝐞 𝐃𝐢𝐚𝐠𝐧𝐨𝐬𝐭𝐢𝐜𝐬, 𝐓𝐞𝐬𝐭𝐢𝐧𝐠, 𝐚𝐧𝐝 𝐌𝐨𝐝𝐞𝐥𝐢𝐧𝐠'
+summary: 'Special Session - Advanced Composite Materials and Structures: Multifunctional Design, Damage Diagnostics, Testing, and Modeling'
-abstract: 'We welcome **𝐞𝐱𝐩𝐞𝐫𝐢𝐦𝐞𝐧𝐭𝐚𝐥 𝐚𝐧𝐝 𝐜𝐨𝐦𝐩𝐮𝐭𝐚𝐭𝐢𝐨𝐧𝐚𝐥 𝐬𝐭𝐮𝐝𝐢𝐞𝐬** addressing concepts, methods, and applications related to **𝐌𝐮𝐥𝐭𝐢𝐟𝐮𝐧𝐜𝐭𝐢𝐨𝐧𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧 𝐚𝐩𝐩𝐫𝐨𝐚𝐜𝐡𝐞𝐬** and **𝐃𝐢𝐚𝐠𝐧𝐨𝐬𝐭𝐢𝐜𝐬 𝐚𝐧𝐝 𝐬𝐭𝐫𝐮𝐜𝐭𝐮𝐫𝐚𝐥 𝐡𝐞𝐚𝐥𝐭𝐡 𝐦𝐨𝐧𝐢𝐭𝐨𝐫𝐢𝐧𝐠**!'
+abstract: 'We welcome **experimental and computational studies** addressing concepts, methods, and applications related to **Multifunctional design approaches** and **Diagnostics and structural health monitoring**!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.